clarkep/cpick/README.md

 Usage
 -----
-The central square shows a 2d slice of the RGB color space, while the slider adjusts the value of the third color.
+The central square shows a 2d slice of the RGB color space, while the slider adjusts the value of the third dimension.

-Click on the square indicator button to change which color the slider controls, and click anywhere on the central square to select a color.
+Click on the bottom left square to change which dimension the slider controls, and click anywhere on the central square to select a color.

 Building